raspberrypilearning/cd-beginner-unity-sushi/en/step_8.md

 Now you need to create your test conditions.

-+ Above the `if` statement but still inside the `Update` function, you'll need to collect the inputs from the user and get their **absolute** values like this:
++ Above the `if` statement but still inside the `Update` function, you'll need to collect the player inputs and get their **absolute** values like this:

 ```cs
     void Update () {